Sahar Dbouk

-Sahar Dbouk (سحر دبوق; born 5 October 1985) is a Lebanese football player and coach who plays as a centre-back for Lebanese club Super Girls, of whom she is also the chairman, and is head coach of the Lebanon women's national under-16 team.
-She represented Lebanon internationally.
+Sahar Dbouk (سحر دبوق; born 5 October 1985) is a Lebanese football coach and former player who is the head coach of the Saudi Arabia women's national under-15 team.

+A centre-back, Dbouk represented Lebanon internationally as a player.
+She is the chairman of Super Girls.

 Club career

 Dbouk joined Lebanese Women's Football League side Ansar in 2006, remaining at the club until 2009 when she joined Sadaka.
 She stayed at Sadaka until their dissolution in 2014.
 Dbouk was nominated Best Player of the Lebanese Women's Football League for the 2012 season.

 International career

 Dbouk represented Lebanon in multiple competitions, namely the 2006 Arab Women's Championship, the 2007 WAFF Women's Championship, and the 2014 AFC Women's Asian Cup qualification in 2013, where she played three games and scored one goal against Kuwait.

 Managerial career

 Dbouk was head coach of the Lebanon women's national under-16 team (Lebanon B) at the 2022 WAFF U-18 Girls Championship.
 She helped Lebanon U16 retain their title at the 2022 WAFF U-16 Championship, after defeating Jordan 2–0 in the final.

+On 25 September 2025, the Saudi Arabian Football Federation decided to establish a Saudi Arabia women's national under-15 team for the first time, and Sahar Dbouk was appointed as the team's coach.